- Search The Registry

 - About Us

 George Leighton, a Black attorney, judge, and activist, was born on this date in 1912.

 Raised in New Bedford, MA, George Neves Leitao (his birth name) was the son of Anna Silva Garcia and Antonio Neves Leitao; both were from Cape Verde.
 It was in school that he got the name "Leighton" as the teacher claimed she could not pronounce his last name "Leitao."
 His parents, wanting no problems for their son, agreed.

-In 1936, the first essay contest was held and two prizes were awarded for the best essays submitted; each for $200.
-They were to provide initial tuition for the winners in any college of their choice.
+In 1936, the first essay contest was held, and two prizes were awarded for the best essays submitted, each for $200.
+They were to provide initial tuition for the winners in any college.
 Leighton, seeking to complete his education through a scholarship, won one of the awards.

-Leighton retired from the U.S. District Court at the age of seventy-five but began counseling at Earl L. Neal & Associates.
-Leighton has played a leadership role in governmental groups, serving as chairman of the Character and Fitness Committee for the First Appellate District of Illinois and chairman of the Illinois Advisory Committee for the U.S. Commission on Civil Rights.
+Leighton retired from the U.S. District Court at seventy-five but began counseling at Earl L. Neal & Associates.
+Leighton has played a leadership role in governmental groups, serving as chairman of the Character and Fitness Committee for the First Appellate District of Illinois and the Illinois Advisory Committee for the U.S. Commission on Civil Rights.

 Image: Jose More